Brownie79/Survive-Here/README.md

 In any given place and during any given time, you have certain number of actions available to you.
 These are contirbuted from your skills, profession, reading books, having items, etc.
 - If you have a firearm in your inventory, you may "shoot"
 - If you read a science book, you may investigate a lab
 - They can look at their phone for GPS / Journal entering (default thing everyone has)

 ###_Items_:
-Items can be stored in the players inventory(limited) or at their Home(large limited).
+Items can be stored in the players inventory(currently unlimited, future limited?).
 Possible "Stashing" skill could allow building small stashes in the world.

 Items are contained in the Item Database, which is an MySQL/XML doc containing large tabnle with the follwing Schema:
-Name: varchar(32): UNIQUE
+- Name: varchar(32): UNIQUE
-Type: varchar(32): Can be only of certain types (e.g. 'Weapon', 'Tool', 'Consumable')
+- Type: varchar(32): Can be only of certain types (e.g. 'Weapon', 'Tool', 'Consumable')
-Description: varchar(max)
+- Description: varchar(max)
-Rarity: varchar(32): Can only of certain rarities
+- Rarity: varchar(32): Can only of certain rarities
-Uses: int: Either Null, or has value (consumables)
+- Uses: int: Either Null, or has value (consumables)

+###_Vehicles_:
-Vechicles: You'll need vehicles to move at a decent speed.
+You'll need vehicles to move at a decent speed.
 Time to traverse is real life /10.
 So a block takes approx 3 seconds to walk.
 Having a bike / car / etc can speed this up.
 Holding "Shift" makes you run / bike faster = more stamina gets eaten up.

-##Encounters:
+###_Stashes(Strech)_:
+A possible stashing skill would allow storing "stashes" info, which will be a coordinate with an array of items stored in it.
+Allows you to store more items in it with possible events such as "your stash has been looted", "the food went rotten", etc. Stashes can be considered a type of _place_.

+##<a name="places"></a>Places

+##<a name="events"></a>Events:
 Encounters database contains Encounters,

-##Quests:
+##<a name="quests"></a>Quests: